 Don’t Just Wait, Consult an Expert

 We see situations like yours all the time, and it would be our pleasure to get you back doing the things that you enjoy.
 Call either of our clinics, New Edinburgh (613-695-7852) or Orleans (613-424-7852), to setup a visit with a physiotherapist to get all of your questions answered and a plan of care underway.
-Our award-winning approach will ensure that you feel cared for throughout the process.
+Our award-winning approach will ensure that you feel cared for throughout the process and can start living a life without aches or pain.